stefanyayala/Machine-Learning-Fundamentals/README.md

 - Unsupervised learning
 - Decision trees and classification models

+These projects were developed throughout 2023-2024.
 Below is an overview of the projects contained in this repository:

 ## Projects